 2. OVERVIEW AND DESCRIPTION OF BUSINESS

-Stellar was incorporated under the Company Act of British Columbia.
+Stellar was incorporated under the Company's Act of British Columbia.
 In April 2006, Stellar was continued under the Canada Business Corporations Act.
-In December 2018 Stellar was continued under the British Columbia Business Corporations Act.
+In January 2019 Stellar was continued under the British Columbia Business Corporations Act.